taylorh140/typst-pintora/package/README.md

 #### Arguments

 * `src`: `str` - pintora source string
-* `factor`: scale output svg, "factor:0.5" will scale images down by half, so scale can be consistent across renders.
 * `style`: `str` diagram style, `default` or `dark` or `larkLight` or `larkDark`
 * `font`: `str` font family, default is `Source Code Pro, sans-serif`
 * All other arguments are passed to `image.decode` so you can customize the image size